jonathan-vella/secure-networking-hackathon/challenges/Challenge-02.md

 To successfully complete this challenge as a team you must:

-- Present updated environment diagram with network segmentation
+- Present an updated environment diagram with network segmentation.
-- Demonstrate application load balancing in real time
+- Demonstrate application load balancing in real time.
-- Validate application is highly available and traffic is redirected in the case of an outage
+  - Validate application is highly available and traffic is redirected in the case of an outage.
-- Validate application can communicate to the database on prem
+  - Validate application can communicate to the database on premises.
   - Validate application is working correctly and can access the internet to get its Public IP address
 - Justify the cost of your solution to your coach
 - Present the metrics to show the front end and backend availability is 100%